genome/ptero-apis/workflow.md

 - HTTP 400 (Bad Request)
     - The workflow XML cannot be validated against the schema.
     - The inputs JSON is not a usable hash.
+    - The environment variables are not complete enough (e.g. no user or PWD)

 Errors discovered after initial submission should show up in later polling of workflow status as "error".

-### GET /v1/workflows/(id)
-Fetches the top-level status for a given workflow.

-#### Responses
-Success:

-- HTTP 200 (OK)

-Errors:

-- HTTP 404 (Not Found)

-Sample content:

-    {
-          "name": "Some Exciting Workflow",
-          "owner": "mburnett",
-          "created": "2014-02-19 08:27:12-6",
-          "begin": "2014-02-19 08:30:42-6",
-          "status": "crashed",
-    }

-### GET /v1/workflows/(id)/operations
+### GET /v1/workflows/(id)/report
-Fetches the operations for a given workflow.
+Fetches the data for a given workflow like `genome model build view` or `workflow show`.

-Polling for completion of a workflow can be done by requesting depth=0.

 #### Query String
 - `expand-parallel-by`
-    - boolean or enum
+    - enum
+        - none: only summarize parallel-by statuses -- no details
+        - crashed-only: show details for crashed steps (default)
+        - all: show details for all steps
 - `exceution-history`
-    - boolean or enum
+    - boolean
+    - whether to show details of shortcut/execute history
 - `depth`
     - integer
     - maximum nesting depth for workflow models/sub-workflows